Catholic Church in India: Primate of the East

 In the beginning of the 16th century, the whole of the East Indies were under the jurisdiction of the Archdiocese of Lisbon.
-On 12 June 1514, Cochin, Goa& Bombay-Bassein became the prominent fields of missionary activity, under the newly created Diocese of Funchal in Madeira.
+On 12 June 1514, Cochin, Goa-Anjediva and Bombay-Bassein became the prominent fields of missionary activity; under the newly created Diocese of Funchal in Madeira.
 In 1534, Pope Paul III, by the Bull Quequem Reputamus, raised Funchal as an archdiocese and Goa as its suffragan, deputing the whole of India under the diocese of Goa.
 This created an episcopal see – suffragan to Funchal, with a jurisdiction extending potentially over all past and future conquests from the Cape of Good Hope to China.

-Portuguese explorers arrived in Chennai in 1523 and built the Santhome Church over the tomb of Saint Thomas the Apostle, it was the first church in Chennai.
-In 1545, Saint Francis Xavier visited this church, prayed in the Tomb of St. Thomas and stayed for about one year before his Apostolic trip to China.
+Portuguese explorers arrived in Chennai in 1523 and built the Santhome Church over the tomb of Saint Thomas the Apostle, it was the first church in Chennai (Madras).
+In 1545, Francis Xavier visited this church, prayed in the Tomb of St Thomas and stayed for about one year before his Apostolic trip to China.
 This church was later elevated to the status of a cathedral in 1606 by Pope Paul V, with the inauguration of the Diocese of Saint Thomas of Mylapore at the request of Portuguese King.
 Later the cathedral church was rebuilt by the British in 1896 with the style of Neo Gothic.
 It was made a basilica in 1927 by Pope Pius XII.

 Around 1540, missionaries from the newly founded Society of Jesus arrived in Goa.
-The Portuguese government supported their work, as well as the work of the other religious orders in Goa (Dominicans, Franciscans, etc.) who had been arriving since the Portuguese conquest of Goa in 1510.
+The Portuguese government supported their work, as well as the work of the other religious orders in Goa (Dominicans, Franciscans & so on) who had been arriving since the Portuguese conquest of Goa in 1510.
 Native Goans who converted were rewarded by the government with Portuguese citizenship.
 At the same time, many New Christians from Portugal migrated to India as a result of the Portuguese Inquisition.
 Many of them were suspected of being Crypto-Jews and Crypto-Muslims, converted Jews and Muslims who were secretly practicing their old religions.
 Both were considered a threat to the solidarity of Christian belief.
 Saint Francis Xavier, in a 1545 letter to John III of Portugal, requested the Goan Inquisition but the tribunal was set up only in 1560.

 In 1557, Goa was made an independent archbishopric, and its first suffragan sees were erected at Cochin and Malacca.
 The whole of the East came under the jurisdiction of Goa and its boundaries extended to almost half of the world: from the Cape of Good Hope in South Africa, to Burma, China and Japan in East Asia.
 In 1576 the suffragan See of Macao (China) was added; and in 1588, that of Funai in Japan.